About

 I hold a PhD from Trinity College Dublin (School of Computer Science and Statistics, and Digital Arts and Humanities programmes), an MA in Learning and Teaching from DkIT, an MA in Interactive Media from the University of Limerick, a BDes (Hons) in Digital Media from LYIT, and an NDip in Design Communications also from LYIT / ATU Donegal.

-I’ve published worldwide through peer-reviewed conferences, articles, and exhibitions including including Fotoludica (Milan), ACM SIGGRAPH (Los Angeles), ACM TEI (Cork), Beta Art and Technology Festival (Dublin), ICAT-EGVE (Dublin), Archiving Hip Hop (Milton Keynes), ROMchip: A Journal of Game Histories, Mechademia (Kyoto), Oxford Blockchain, Art & Technology Conference / OxBAT, Tokyo Game Show, History of Games, RTÉ Brainstorm, the International Journal of Performance Arts and Digital Media, the VGA Reader, Vector Festival (Toronto), D.A.T.A.
+I’ve published worldwide through peer-reviewed conferences, articles, exhibitions and screenings including including The Milan Machinima Festival (Los Angeles), Fotoludica (Milan), ACM SIGGRAPH (Los Angeles), ACM TEI (Cork), Beta Art and Technology Festival (Dublin), ICAT-EGVE (Dublin), Archiving Hip Hop (Milton Keynes), ROMchip: A Journal of Game Histories, Mechademia (Kyoto), Oxford Blockchain, Art & Technology Conference / OxBAT, Tokyo Game Show, History of Games, RTÉ Brainstorm, the International Journal of Performance Arts and Digital Media, the VGA Reader, Vector Festival (Toronto), D.A.T.A.
 (Dublin), The Science Gallery (Dublin), EGX Leftfield Collection (London), Irish Screen Studies Symposium (Dublin), Future and Reality of Gaming / F.R.O.G.
 (Vienna), International Symposium on Electronic Art / ISEA (Belfast, Hong Kong), ZIL Cultural Centre (Moscow), A MAZE (Berlin), METEOR (Tokyo), MAKE (Cork), Transmediale (Berlin), the Art.CHI exhibition at ACM CHI (Seoul), Game On!
 El arte en juego (Buenos Aires), CHI Play (Amsterdam), CEEGS (Lublin, Trnava), Playing The Game (Milan), IEEE GEM (Galway), the Electronic Literature Organisation Conference (Cork), iHCI (Dundalk, Limerick, Belfast), Out Of Index (Seoul), ITU Centre for Computer Games Research (Copenhagen), Game Talks at IULM University (Milan), State of Play (Dublin), Collaborative Game Histories (Tampere), JSNation (Amsterdam), Replaying Japan (Nottingham, Kyoto, Liège, Edmonton, Nagoya, Buffalo), Japan Media Arts Festival (Tokyo), DiGRA (Lunebürg, Dundee, Turin, Kraków, Seville), and Save the Games (Rochester).

 Honours and Awards (Selected)